kvirc/kvirc-scripts/Random_CTCP_Responder/README.md

 ### Via command line

-1- Type /parse path/to/where/you/downloaded/monster-slap/filename.kvs
+1- Type ```/parse path/to/where/you/downloaded/randomctcpreply/filename.kvs```
-2- Rinse and repeat for other file

 #### Verifying installation:

-Open Aliases Editor and confirm you have an Alias names slap.
+Open Aliases Editor and confirm you have an Alias names randomctcpreply.
-Then open the Event Editor, find OnHighlight event and verify you have a reslap handler.